nandika-r/hmds-network/README.md

 An alternative notebook that implements visual attention score mapping, providing insights into the network's focus during classification.
 Additionally, I plan to upload other development versions of the code, such as the hyperparameter tuning grid search.

-# Notes
-Despite attempts to standardize the training results (e.g., using seeding), minor variations exist in the confidence intervals and p-values of the model metrics.

 # Disclaimer
 I'm relatively new to coding and machine learning, having started learning just a year ago.
 The code may be complex or lack sufficient comments, as I haven't had the time to refine or document it extensively since submitting my dissertation.
+Additionally, despite attempts to standardize the training results (e.g., using seeding), minor variations exist in the confidence intervals and p-values of the model metrics across re-runs of the training loop for the cross-validation (about 5%).

 If you have any questions, suggestions, or need further clarification, feel free to email me at nandika.ramamurthy@kcl.ac.uk.